 - Sleep and stress matter more: Both directly affect cortisol and weight gain during this phase

 Metabolic slowdown: Oestrogen helps regulate metabolism.
 As levels decline, you burn fewer calories at rest.
-Research suggests a 2-4% metabolic decline during perimenopause beyond normal aging.
+Research suggests a 2-4% metabolic decline during the menopause transition beyond normal aging.

 Fat redistribution: Oestrogen previously directed fat storage to hips and thighs.
 Without it, fat shifts to the abdomen—visceral fat around organs rather than subcutaneous fat under skin.